aspenlin/labtestocr/Readme.md

 (venv) :~/venv/tesseract/flakocr$ pm2 start 'python3 labtestocr_swagger.py' ## from folder flaskocr
 ```

-The resulting swagger interface can be view from: http://ml.siuvo.com:5000/
+The resulting swagger interface can be view from http://localhost:5000/.
+In my case http://ml.siuvo.com:5000/.

 For an example of bloodTest report to test in swagger: